rungalileo/third-party-vendor-bot/README.md

 # Third-Party Vendor Onboarding Bot

 A comprehensive demo showcasing AI agent monitoring and observability in a real-world vendor onboarding scenario.
 Built with LangGraph and Streamlit, this application demonstrates how to monitor complex AI workflows with RAG capabilities using Galileo's observability platform.
+In the Galileo project, you will see the demonstration of business metrics such as Third Party Vendor Risk based on the session.

 ## Demo Highlights